 How I can help you

-Looking back over my four decades in motor freight sales, business and transportation management,I wish that I had taken the time, as you are now doing, to investigate and develop a SCORE mentor/client relationship.
+Looking back over my several decades in motor freight sales, business and transportation management,I wish that I had taken the time, as you are now doing, to investigate and develop a SCORE mentor/client relationship.

 When I decided to cut the economic umbilical cord as a salaried and expense supported employee and branch out on my own it was a time full of uncertainty yet great anticipation.